 Our research group has constructed an upper-torso humanoid robot with a pair of six degree-of-freedom arms, a three degree-of-freedom torso, and a seven degree of freedom head and neck.
-The robot, named Cog (see Fig. 3), has a visual system consisting of four color CCD cameras (two cameras per eye, one with a wide field of view and one with a narrow field of view at higher acuity), an auditory system consisting of two microphones, a vestibular system consisting of a three axis inertial package, and an assortment of kinesthetic sensing from encoders, potentiometers, and strain gauges.
-(For additional information on the robotic system, see Brooks et al. (1999).
-For additional information on the reasons for building Cog, Adams et al. (2000) and Brooks et al. (1998)).
+The robot, named Cog, has a visual system consisting of four color CCD cameras (two cameras per eye, one with a wide field of view and one with a narrow field of view at higher acuity), an auditory system consisting of two microphones, a vestibular system consisting of a three axis inertial package, and an assortment of kinesthetic sensing from encoders, potentiometers, and strain gauges.
+(For additional information on the robotic system, see [7].
+For additional information on the reasons for building Cog, see [1, 6].)